camilavn/open-weather-app/README.md

 6. Add a feature to remove a task from the todo list, this involves the following steps:
     - Modify todo.html to add a link to remove (similar to check)
     - Modify views.html to add a view for removing a task (similar to check)

-7. When finished, modify the database to add a priority column that store take a string like low, medium, or high.
-Add the necessary code to make the priority of each task appear in your todo list.
+7. When finished, modify the database to add a priority column that stores a string like low, medium, or high.
+Add the necessary code to allow users to set priority and see the priority of each task the todo list.